|ACT Overview||ACT Course Syllabus||ACT Specific FAQ’s||ACT Course Reviews|

 Our ACT course is a comprehensive course that provides thorough preparation for all areas of the ACT exam.
 It covers content reviews to promote content mastery and teaches students the most dynamic and updated strategy and methods available.
 We have completely deconstructed the ACT and our students learn to think like the testmakers.
 Students build their skills each week and increase their confidence level over the span of the course.
 Our ACT course requires students to work hard and exhibit effort and dedication to their studies.

-Our ACT course is an in person, classroom based course offered nationally in 27 cities in 13 states.
+Our ACT course is an in person, classroom based course offered nationally in 23 cities in 9 states.
 Our convenient course schedules are uniform across the nation and all ACT classes meet on the same dates and at the same times in every city.
-We have seven session start dates per year.
-We have courses corresponding to all ACT Exam Dates: February, April, June, July, September, October, and December.
+We have six session start dates per year.
+We have courses corresponding to all ACT Exam Dates (except February): April, June, July, September, October, and December.

 Xceptional Prep ACT Course Highlights: